Contextual Salience for Fast and Accurate Sentence Vectors: Background and Related Work

 \subsection{tf-idf}

-tf-idf compares a word's frequency in a document to its frequency in an overall corpus to determine importance. tf-idf comes with a variety of issues.
-First, to produce meaningful results even for common words requires a large document. tf-idf is stratified for rarer tokens, resulting in importance bands for a document as words get increasingly rare.
-Further, it fails to provide useful results for out-of-document tokens, limiting its usefulness in comparisons.
-It also ignores covariance or similarity in word meaning, and thus is extremely word-choice dependent.
-A central idea of this paper is that tf-idf works not because it is good at detecting unusual words, but because the unusualness of words happens to be a good proxy for the unusualness of their meanings relative to the document/context.
+Term frequency-inverse document frequency (tf-idf) compares a word's frequency in a document to its frequency in a corpus to determine importance. tf-idf comes with a variety of limitations.
+First, producing meaningful results even for common words requires a large corpus.
+Further, tf-idf provides no useful results for out-of-corpus tokens, limiting its usefulness in comparisons.
+Additionally, tf-idf is stratified for rare tokens, resulting in lines of importance as words get increasingly rare.
+It also ignores covariance or similarity in word meaning, and thus is highly word-choice dependent.
+One central idea we present in this paper is that tf-idf works because word frequency happens to be a good proxy for the unusualness of their meanings relative to their context.